dogmaticcentral/progesterone/README.md

 `host = genome-mysql.soe.ucsc.edu`
 `port = 3306`

+The other one is '.mysql_conf' providing credentials for logging into MySQL running locally.
+You can template it on the one above.

 * data from HiC experiment on [... something](https://www.encodeproject.org/experiments/ENCSR551IPY/) -
   adapt this to the cell/tissue type you are interested in